JulianNicholls/gosu_enhanced-gem/README.md

-# GosuEnhanced
+# gosu_enhanced V0.4.0

 Some added classes for using Gosu.

 ## Point

 Holds a set of (x, y) co-ordinates.
-Allows for offsetting and moving by another Point or a pair of co-ordinates.
+Allows for offsetting and moving by another Point, a Size, or a pair of co-ordinates.

 ## Size

 Holds a (width, height) size.
-Allows for inflation / deflation with another size or a pair of sizes.
+Allows for inflation / deflation with another Size or a pair of dimensions.

 ## Region

 Holds a position and size.
 Delegates movement and size change to its constituents.

 ## Gosu::Window

 Added #draw_rectangle which draws a simple rectangle specified with a Point and Size in one colour.

 ## Gosu::Font

-Added #measure and #centred_in which measure a piece of text and centre it in a given Size.
+Added #measure and #centred_in which measure a piece of text and centre it in a given Size respectively.

 ## Installation